Neurodermatitis in Everyday Life: When Skin Calls for Gentle Solutions

 - Can be combined with other active ingredients

-With up to 10% gamma-linolenic acid, evening primrose oil is a key ingredient in atopic dermatitis care.
+With up to 10% gamma-linolenic acid, evening primrose oil is a key active ingredient for neurodermatitis care.
 The body cannot produce this rare omega-6 fatty acid itself, but it is essential for an intact skin barrier.

 Current research shows that topically applied vitamin B12 (cyanocobalamin) has anti-inflammatory properties.
 Clinical studies have shown efficacy comparable to mild cortisone preparations.

-Limits of self-treatment: When is professional help necessary?
+Limits of Self-Treatment: When is Professional Help Needed?

-Even the best atopic dermatitis cream without cortisone has its limitations.
-It's important to have realistic expectations and know when professional dermatological care is needed.
+Even the best cortisone-free neurodermatitis cream has its limits.
+It is important to have realistic expectations and to know when professional dermatological care is required.

-- No improvement after 4-6 weeks of consistent use
+- No improvement after 4-6 weeks of consistent application

 - Signs of bacterial infections (pustules, yellowish crusts)